YuryKorotin/Falsehoods/contents.md

 > * An address require both a city and a country
 > * You can't have two towns cities with the same name in the same country
 > * Customers will have a fixed address with a fixed location

+### Falsehoods programmers believe about map

+> * All coordinates are in latitude/longitude
+> * If you know the latitude/longitude you can be certain of exactly where you are
+> * Spatial is special
+> * The earth is round
+> * The earth is ellipsoidal
+> * The GPS-satellites know where I am
+> * There is a single, right, map projection
+> * Scale numbers works on a screen
+> * There are no good alternatives to Google Maps
+> * Web Mercator works for all purposes
+> * The shortest path between two points is a straight line
+> * All programmers agree on the ordering of latitude and longitude pairs
+> * Given a paper map I can always digitize and georeference it
+> * My background map will be better if I cache it, always!
+> * GIS software is always expensive
+> * The whole world is mapped, thouroughly
+> * Looking up a street address and get it’s position is easy
+> * Offline maps is as easy as Goole Maps